-psychedelic drugs kill the ego and fundamentally transform the brain — here's why
+Why psychedelic drugs appear to fundamentally transform the brain

 Estalyn Walcoff arrived at the nondescript beige building in Manhattan's Gramercy Park neighborhood on a balmy August morning, hours before the city would begin to swell with the frenetic energy of summer tourists.
 She was about to face a similar type of chaos — but only in her mind.